 To Empower Medical Learning in Nevada

 The driving force behind this accomplishment was to provide future healthcare workers with a learning environment that helped them feel inspired and valued within our community.
-With the building’s adaptable design, classes will be able to expand in size, which leads to more physician training and a more desirable destination.
-By supplying the Medical Education Building and expanding class sizes, we hope to generate more medical careers based in Las Vegas, while simultaneously helping our community’s economy.
+With the building’s adaptable design, classes are able to expand in size, which leads to more physician training and a more desirable destination.
+By supplying the Medical Education Building and expanding class sizes, we will generate more medical careers based in Las Vegas, while simultaneously helping our community’s economy.
+Entering the project, a Brookings Mountain West / Tripp Umbach study found that a new medical school in Las Vegas would equate to people being less likely to leave for medical care and there would be an infusion of $1.2 billion per year locally after its first 15 years.

 The Process